cberto/cberto/README.md

 ## 💻 Introduction
-I am a computer technician at the Instituto Técnico Industrial San Judas Tadeo.
-I am creative and have a lot of initiative.
-I am a creative and proactive professional with a strong commitment to learning and personal and professional development.
-I enjoy training and am focused on innovation and the use of emerging technologies to solve problems and achieve goals.
-I adapt well to change and am willing to take on responsibilities and challenges in the organisation.
-I am committed to punctuality, teamwork and professional ethics, and I am always looking for ways to improve my skills and contribute to the success of the company.
+I a computer technician at the Instituto Técnico Industrial San Judas Tadeo.
+I possess a strong inclination towards creativity and am driven by initiative.
+As a dedicated professional, I am proactive and hold a profound commitment to continuous learning, both personally and professionally.
+My enthusiasm lies in imparting knowledge through training, while my primary focus remains on driving innovation and harnessing emerging technologies to effectively address challenges and attain objectives.

+I am known for my adeptness at embracing change and readily shouldering responsibilities within the organization.
+My dedication to punctuality, collaborative teamwork, and unwavering adherence to professional ethics are central to my work ethos.
+I remain unceasingly committed to honing my skills and channeling them towards bolstering the triumph of the company